benapetr/CephRBDSR/README.md

 # CephRBDSR - Ceph RBD Storage Repository Driver for XCP-ng

+NOTE: This code is still work in progress - don't use in production yet

-A production-ready SMAPIv2 storage driver that enables XCP-ng to use Ceph RADOS Block Device (RBD) images as virtual disk storage, providing distributed, scalable, and highly available block storage.
+SMAPIv2 storage driver that enables XCP-ng to use Ceph RADOS Block Device (RBD) images as virtual disk storage, providing distributed, scalable, and highly available block storage.

 ## Features